s-r-e-e-r-a-j/IpShifter/README.md

 ## IP Shifter
 IP Shifter is an ethical hacking tool written in Python.
-It uses the Tor network to automatically change your IP address and location.
+It uses the Tor network to automatically change your IP address.
 This tool makes you anonymous by changing your IP at set times, giving you more privacy and security while browsing.

 ## Features
 - **Automated IP Change:** Change your IP address at a specified time interval.